The Culture & Architecture

 10:00 pm ~ Live music at Chickie Wah Wah

 Chickie Wah Wah is an intimate music bar on Canal Street in Mid-City that proudly presents local music of all sounds as well as special curated performances by touring artists.
-Named after Bobby Marchan's 1956 single "Chickie Wah Wah" (with music by Huey "Piano" Smith) this venue carries deep roots in New Orleans musical heritage.
-Since reopening full-time in 2009 after Hurricane Katrina, Chickie Wah Wah has earned a reputation as a true "listening venue."
-This is a comfortable, non-smoking, clean venue where you can have a cold drink, in an up-close, personal setting.
-The venue regularly hosts Jon Cleary, described by locals as "the best pianist in the city of New Orleans," alongside a rotating cast of New Orleans' finest musicians.
-Tonight's performance (TBD) will showcase the authentic sound that makes New Orleans the musical capital of America—whether it's jazz, blues, funk, or the city's countless musical hybrids.
+Named after Bobby Marchan's 1956 single "Chickie Wah Wah" (with music by Huey "Piano" Smith), this venue carries deep roots in New Orleans' musical heritage.
+Since reopening full-time in 2009 after Hurricane Katrina, Chickie Wah Wah has earned a reputation as a genuine "listening venue."
+It's a comfortable, non-smoking, clean venue where you can enjoy a cold drink up close in a personal setting.
+The club regularly hosts Jon Cleary, described by locals as "the best pianist in the city of New Orleans," along with a rotating cast of New Orleans' finest musicians.
+Tonight's performance (TBD) will highlight the authentic sound that makes New Orleans the musical capital of America—whether it's jazz, blues, funk, or the city's countless musical hybrids.

 Live music at Chickie Wah Wah